User37som/libbitcoin/How to Receive and Spend.md

     unspent 0
 }
 ```
 Notice that the confirmed value has been reduced by the amount spent, to zero.
 This is because the amount is no longer confirmed to the address.
 Received is not reduced by spends, and so remains unchanged.
-Unspent is received minus the cumulative amount spent, or the amount that can be spent.
+Unspent is received minus the cumulative amount spent.
+These values

+Look up the **history** for the address.
 ```sh
 $bx fetch-history 1JziqzXeBPyHPeAHrG4DCDW4ASXeGGF6p6
 ```